How site traffic is typically monetized without OffSite

 Aside from paywalls/subscriptions, in each of the cases mentioned above, you as a site owner are essentially selling access to your audience—mostly in the form of direct access (on-site, in newsletter, sponsored content, etc.).

-The challenge is that your actual options for audience access as a site owner are limited, especially if you don't want to sell your data and want to control the ads that your audience sees (see our article on pixel sharing).
+The challenge is that your actual options for audience access as a site owner are limited, especially if you don't want to sell your data and want to control the ads that your audience sees.
 Even if you stick to showing ads on your site, you're still limited by amount of screen real estate you can devote to ads.

 OffSite opens a new revenue stream for your audience